-Concerning requirement (a), we cannot, as such, fulfill this demand since the GPT API models we draw upon in this paper are closed-source applications with black-box algorithms.
+Concerning requirement (a), we cannot, as such, fulfill this demand when relying on OpenAI’s GPT API models.
+Thus, these GPT API models are closed-source applications with black-box algorithms.
 Consequently, our suggested framework is only viable as long as given firms provide access to their LLMs.
 However, our suggested framework and codes can readily be remodeled to work with other API models, such as models from Claude 2 or Mistral AI where the request body takes the same arguments as OpenAI’s GPT API models.
 Therefore, our setup aims to be agnostic to the given provider of the given LLM.
 In theory, our approach can be implemented together with other LLMs such as Mistral’s open-source LLMs that can be downloaded locally by the users.
 We, therefore, understand a “functioning tech” to point, in our case, to the broader family of LLM models, which we believe will be around for many years.